NTkot/Hamming/README.md

 ---
-title:Hamming Code generator and single-error finding program
+Hamming Code generator and single-error finding program
 ---

 CURRENTLY WORKS ONLY FOR LINUX USERS (tested in ubuntu)